ansab234/user-management-app-MERN/README.md

 ## Description

-In this app, Recruiter can save the users information and mange their data like update, delete data whenever it needs.
+In this app, Recruiter can save the users information and mange their data like add, update and delete data whenever it needs.

 # How to run this Project